rikhuijzer/blog/posts/predicates.md

 For example, there seems to be half a dozen definitions of replicability in papers since 2016.
 In this text, I try to formalize the underlying structure.

+*Edit 2020-11-01: The model below is basically the same, but poorer, than the causal models as presented by, for example, \citet{pearl2009}.*

 Assume determinism.
 Assume that for any function $f$ there is a set of predicates, or *context*, $C$ which need to hold for the function to hold, that is, return the correct answer.
 Let this be denoted by $C \xRightarrow{a} f$.
 For example, Bernoulli's equation solved for $\rho$ only holds for a context $C_b$ containing isentropic flows, that is, $C_b \Rightarrow \text{Bernoulli's equation}$, where $C_b$ contains isentropic flows.
-There have been arguments that such contexts need to contain an (open-ended) list of negative conditions (Hoefer, 2003).
+There have been arguments that such contexts need to contain an (open-ended) list of negative conditions \citep{hoefer2003}.
 Let these contexts and the contexts below also contain this list.

 The goal of science is to come up with models which allow for making accurate predictions.